 I strongly encourage everyone to stockpile survival supplies at home in case of an emergency.
 But this isn’t enough.

-There are plenty of scenarios which could have you leaving your home.
+There are plenty of scenarios that could have you leaving your home.

 You will want to have an urban survival kit handy to help you survive in the city outside of your home.
 And, even if you are fleeing into the wilderness, you will still have to get through the city first!